iHawke/kontext/README.md

     kontext -a new-config.yml

     -a is for add.
 Kontext will backup existing config file and will append new-config.yml into ~/.kube/config

     This essentially replaces these commands:
     1. cp ~/.kube/config ~/.kube/config.YYYY-MM-DDTHH:MI:SS
     2. KUBECONFIG=~/.kube/config:~/.kube/new-config.yml kubectl config view --flatten > ~/.kube/config

 _**Use case 3:**_ &nbsp; So, you joined a new company, and they have several clusters managed by Rancher.
 You collected the "kubeconfig" files from each cluster and saved them in a directory called "all-configs".
 Now you want to merge them into your ~/.kube/config file.

     kontext -d ./all-configs/

     -d is for directory.
 Kontext will backup the existing config file and add all the ".yaml" or ".yml" files found in "all-configs" folder and merges them into ~/.kube/config

 _**Use case 4:**_ &nbsp; So, you were playing in AWS EKS and no longer need your "my-test-eks" cluster.
 And would like to remove that context from "~/.kube/config".

     kontext -r my-test-eks

     -r is for remove.
 Kontext will backup the existing config file and will remove the "cluster" references.
-Not sure if there is a kubectl command for this.
+    Not sure if there is a comparable kubectl command for this.

 _**Use case 5:**_ &nbsp; So, you are working on multiple clusters and want to switch to "staging-b".

     kontext

     View the contexts.
-The green one is the current one.
+The green one is the current context.
 Use arrow keys to switch.
-You can do a text search as well.
+Or you can do a text search as well.
     This essentially replaces two kubectl commands:

     kubectl config current-context